skyeoh06/assign3-insta-blog/README.md

 ## **UX/UI**
 ## **Overview and Color**
 1. An image was choosen to be background of all page bring the idea that this is an Insta website.(Photo mainly).
-2. The Navbar was created with closed(toggle in) or open(toggle out) effect for user able to view a wide and clear navigation bar in any mobile device and
+2. The Navbar was created with closed(toggle in) or open(toggle out) effect from javascript for user able to view a wide and clear navigation bar in any mobile device and
    Electronic devices.
 3. The Register and login features is placed on the right top of each page that can be easy access by user regardless which page they currently browsing at.
 4. Google font Playfair+Display was choosen as it's large size font effect will be view clear from small to large screens devices by users.